 The Government announced its Road Investment Strategy (RIS) for the period between 2015/16 and 2019/20 in December 2014.
-The strategy includes the Government's intention to upgrade all remaining single carriageway sections of the A303 between the M3 and the A358 to dual carriageway standard, together with creating a dual carriageway link from the M5 near Taunton to the A303, as part of a long-term commitment to creating a new expressway to the south west.
+The strategy includes the Government's intention to upgrade all remaining single carriageway sections of the A303 between the M3 and the A358 to dual carriageway standard, together with creating a dual carriageway link from the M5 motorway near Taunton to the A303, as part of a long-term commitment to creating an expressway to the south west.

 To support this ambition, we are developing three major road improvement schemes along the A303/A358 route corridor:

-- 1. A358 Taunton to Southfields
+- 1 A358 Taunton to Southfields

-- 2. A303 Sparkford to Ilchester
+- 2 A303 Sparkford to Ilchester dualling

-- 3. A303 Amesbury to Berwick Down
+- 3 A303 Amesbury to Berwick Down

-The A303 Sparkford to Ilchester Dualling scheme
+The A303 Sparkford to Ilchester Dualling Scheme

 The A303/A358 route is a vital link between the south west, London and the south east, connecting people, communities, and business.
-As well as carrying lots of long distance east-west commuters, the A303 is also the main road for key towns like Ilchester and Yeovil as well as many smaller communities along the way.